kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

-# [Katalon Studio] How to verify if a key is present in a JSON object in a Web Service Response
+# [Katalon Studio] How to test if a key is present in a JSON object in a Web Service Response

 ## Problem to solve